-JUDGMENT OF 31.
-1. 2001 - CASE 1-135/99 19 As regards the word Cine, the Office refers to dictionaries, daily newspapers and television schedules to demonstrate that in English, French, Italian and German it is spontaneously interpreted as the abbreviated form of 'cinema'.
-Regarding the word Action, the Office argues that it designates, on the one hand, 'the action' of films and televised broadcasts of all sorts and, also, in particular, a category or genre of films, namely films full of action and tending to be violent.
-In that sense, the Office maintains that Action is used as much on its own as it is in expressions like 'action films', as is proved by television programmes in German, English, French and Spanish.
-20 In the light of the above, an average consumer would immediately and spontaneously understand the combination of Cine and Action as signifying that it was a question - according to the language - of action cinema, action films or the action of a film, without further analysis.
+As regards the word Cine, the Office refers to dictionaries, daily newspapers and television schedules to demonstrate that in English, French, Italian and German it is spontaneously interpreted as the abbreviated form of 'cinema'.
+Regarding the word Comedy, the Office argues that it designates a comedy, or a comedy in film form and, in German usage, a televised broadcast in the form of sketches or slapstick.
+In support of those assessments, the Office refers to programme schedules in German, English, French and Spanish.

+In the light of the above, an average consumer would immediately and spontaneously understand the combination of Cine and Comedy as signifying that it was a question - according to the language - of a comedy in film form or a comedy at the cinema, without further analysis.
 Therefore, the Office maintains that the sign in question is descriptive.

-21 As for distinctive character, the Office argues that, for the same reasons as those set out above in relation to the descriptive character of the sign, registration of the term Cine Action as a Community trade mark must also be refused on the basis of Article 7(1)(b) of Regulation No 40/94.
-Findings of the Court 22 Under Article 7(1)(b) of Regulation No 40/94, 'trade marks which are devoid of any distinctive character' are not to be registered.
-II - 390 11 370
+As for distinctive character, the Office argues that, for the same reasons as those set out above in relation to the descriptive character of the sign, registration of the term Cine Comedy as a Community trade mark must also be refused on the basis of Article 7(1)(b) of Regulation No 40/94.

+Findings of the Court

-- Under Article 7(1)(c) of the same regulation, 'trade marks which consist exclusively of signs or indications which may serve, in trade, to designate the kind, quality, quantity, intended purpose, value, geographical origin or the time of production of the goods or of rendering of the service, or other characteristics of the goods or service' are not to be registered. - Under Article 4 of Regulation No 40/94, the decisive factor if a sign capable of being represented graphically is to be eligible for registration as a Community trade mark is its capacity to distinguish the goods of one undertaking from those of another. - It follows, in particular, that the absolute grounds for refusal set out in Article 7(1)(b) and (c) of Regulation No 40/94 can be assessed only in relation to the goods or services in respect of which registration of the sign is applied for (see Case T-163/98 Procter & Gamble v OHIM ('Baby-Dry') [1999] ECR II-2383, paragraphs 20 and 21). - In this case the Board of Appeal was not wrong in holding that the term Cine Action may serve to designate certain characteristics in particular the type and the quality of a given category of films, namely action films.
+- Under Article 7(1)(b) of Regulation No 40/94, 'trade marks which are devoid of any distinctive character' are not to be registered. - Under Article 7(1)(c) of the same regulation, 'trade marks which consist exclusively of signs or indications which may serve, in trade, to designate the kind, quality, quantity, intended purpose, value, geographical origin or the time of production of the goods or of rendering of the service, or other characteristics of the goods or service' are not to be registered. - Under Article 4 of Regulation No 40/94, the decisive factor if a sign capable of being represented graphically is to be eligible for registration as a Community trade mark is its capacity to distinguish the goods of one undertaking from those of another. - 25 It follows, in particular, that the absolute grounds for refusal set out in Article 7(1)(b) and (c) of Regulation No 40/94 can be assessed only in relation to the goods or services in respect of which registration of the sign is applied for (see

+Case T-163/98 Procter & Gamble v OHIM ('Baby-Dry') [1999] ECR II-2383, paragraphs 20 and 21).

+In this case the Board of Appeal was not wrong in holding that the term Cine Comedy may serve to designate certain characteristics - in particular the type and the quality - of a given category of films, namely comedies on the television or at the cinema.
 As the Board of Appeal has observed, in several Community languages the word Cine signifies 'cinematographic', 'cinema', 'film' or 'cinema film' or 'cinematography'.
-Therefore, the term Cine Action, formed by the mere juxtaposition of those two words, may serve to designate the product known to the public under the expression 'action film'. - As regards, next, the services in respect of which the Board of Appeal, in the contested decision, dismissed the appeal brought before it, it must be acknowledged that the term Cine Action is such as to enable the public concerned to establish immediately and without further reflection a concrete and direct relationship with the majority of the services in question, particularly those which may concretely and directly concern the product 'action film' or the production or transmission of the latter.
+Moreover, in those same languages, the public concerned will understand the word Comedy immediately and without further reflection as 'comedy'.
+Therefore, the term Cine Comedy, formed by the mere juxtaposition of those two words, may serve to designate the product 'comedy in film form'.

+As regards, next, the services in respect of which the Board of Appeal, in the contested decision, dismissed the appeal brought before it, it must be acknowledged that the term Cine Comedy is such as to enable the public concerned to establish immediately and without further reflection a concrete and direct relationship with the majority of the services in question, particularly those which may concretely and directly concern the product 'comedy in film form' or the production or transmission of the latter.